 The parks offer special seasonal events almost year-round, which includes limited-time merchandise, food, and entertainment.
 Some of these are unique to Tokyo Disney Resort.

-- Christmas Fantasy & Christmas Wishes (November to December)
+- Disney Christmas (November to December)

 - New Years Program (January 1 to January 5)